-It’s important to note, however, that even a secured credit card with no credit check has some approval requirements.
+Still, it’s important to note that even a secured credit card with no credit check has some approval requirements.
 You have to be at least 18 years old, for one thing, and you need enough money for the refundable security deposit as well as monthly bill payments.

 Individual issuers may have specific requirements that rule some people out.
-For example, you can’t get the Secured Mastercard® from Capital One or the Discover it® Secured Credit Card with a non-discharged bankruptcy on your credit report.
-But there are plenty of others whose main requirement is that you have enough money to fund the security deposit.
+For example, you can’t get most secured cards with a non-discharged bankruptcy on your credit report.
+But there are plenty of other cards whose main requirement is that you have enough money to fund the security deposit.
 And while they may do a credit check, most applicants should still get approved.

 The hard inquiry that comes with a credit check shouldn’t be too big of a deal, either, if you end up opening an account.
 The score damage will be temporary.
 And you won’t be able to qualify for any worthwhile loans until you improve your score anyway.
 So if you don’t need the best possible score right now, taking a short-term hit to achieve long-term gains is the way to go.

 Finally, if you’re nervous about getting rejected, you can check for pre-approval before applying.
 Pre-approval doesn’t mean you’re guaranteed an account.
 But it is a sign that your odds of approval are extremely high.
 If after all that you’re not confident in your ability to get approved, you can always go for a secured credit card with no credit check.

 You can get a credit card without a job.
 Most credit card applications have a section for employment information, but you can also put student, homemaker or unemployed.
 Annual income and assets are more important than employment status when applying for a credit card, though.